funkia/hareactive/README.md

 #### `time: Behavior<Time>`

-A behavior whose value is the number of milliseconds elapsed win UNIX epoch.
+A behavior whose value is the number of milliseconds elapsed since UNIX epoch.
 I.e. its current value is equal to the value got by calling `Date.now`.

 #### `timeFrom: Behavior<Behavior<Time>>`